graalvm/graalvm-demos/native-image/preserve-package/README.md

 ## GraalVM Native Image

 You can compile the project with Native Image, specifying `ReflectionExample` as the main entry point.
-The [_pom.xml_](pom.xml) file uses the [GraalVM Native Build Tools](https://graalvm.github.io/native-build-tools/latest/index.html) plugin to compile the project with the `native-image` tool when you select the `native-default` profile.
+The [_pom.xml_](pom.xml) file uses the [Native Build Tools Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) to compile the project with the `native-image` tool.

 1. Build a native executable using the `native-default` profile (see the [_pom.xml_](pom.xml) file):

     ```shell
     ./mvnw package -Pnative-default
     ```

 2. Run the resulting `example-default` native executable: